Gabriele D'Annunzio: Literary work

 In 1897, D'Annunzio was elected to the Chamber of Deputies for a three-year term, where he sat as an independent.
 By 1910, his daredevil lifestyle had forced him into debt, and he fled to France to escape his creditors.
 There he collaborated with composer Claude Debussy on a musical play, Le Martyre de saint Sébastien (The Martyrdom of St Sebastian), 1911, written for Ida Rubinstein.
 The Holy See reacted by placing all of his works in the Index of Forbidden Books.
 The work was not successful as a play, but it has been recorded in adapted versions several times, notably by Pierre Monteux (in French), Leonard Bernstein (songs in French, dialogue in English), and Michael Tilson Thomas (in French).
 In 1912 and 1913, D'Annunzio worked with opera composer Pietro Mascagni, writing the libretto for the opera Parisina, staying sometimes in a house rented by the composer in Bellevue, near Paris.
-D'Annunzio insisted that the entire, long libretto should be set to music, which eventually meant that the work was too long for audiences of the time, and required the entire last act to be removed.
+D'Annunzio insisted that the entire, long libretto should be set to music, which eventually meant that the work was too long for audiences of the time and required the entire last act to be removed.

 In 1901, D'Annunzio and Ettore Ferrari, the Grand Master of the Grand Orient of Italy, founded the Università Popolare di Milano (Popular University of Milan), located in via Ugo Foscolo.
-D'Annunzio held the inaugural speech and subsequently became an associated professor and a lecturer in the same institution.
+D'Annunzio held the inaugural speech and subsequently became an associate professor and a lecturer in the same institution.
 In 1902, D'Annunzio visited Istria, an "irredent land", then under Austro-Hungarian rule.
 He was welcomed in Pisino by a "pouring of flowers" let down from the windows of the crowded houses, visited the Italian gymnasium and was paid a homage designed by the future wife of Francesco Salata.
-In a letter addressed to the same Italian historian, D'Annunzio complimented with him about the civility of the Italian population living there, praising the struggle of the "great, manifold, transfiguring Latin civilization against the barbaric abuse".
+In a letter addressed to the same Italian historian, D'Annunzio complimented with him about the civility of the Italian population living there, praising the struggle of the "great, manifold, transfiguring Latin civilisation against the barbaric abuse".

 D'Annunzio was a Grand Master of the Grand Lodge of Italy, a Scottish Rite that in 1908 had separated from the Grand Orient of Italy.
-Subsequently, he adhered to the mystic and philosophic movimento known as Martinism, collaborating in Fiume with other 33rd degree Scottish Rite Freemasons and occultists like Alceste De Ambris, Sante Ceccherini, and Marco Egidio Allegri.
-The Masonic initiation of D'Annunzio his testified by the choice of Masonic symbols for the flag of the Regence of Carnaro like the Ouroboros and the seven stars of the Ursa Major.
+Subsequently, he adhered to the Christian mystic and philosophic movement known as Martinism, collaborating in Fiume with other 33rd degree Scottish Rite Freemasons and occultists like Alceste De Ambris, Sante Ceccherini, and Marco Egidio Allegri.
+The Masonic initiation of D'Annunzio is testified by the choice of Masonic symbols for the flag of the Regency of Carnaro, such as the Ouroboros and the seven stars of the Ursa Major.